What tends to keep this type up at night

 What helps

-Creators usually do best with enough privacy to restore signal, environments that do not constantly scrape at the senses, and work where taste is not dismissed as fluff.
+Creators usually do best with enough privacy to settle, environments that do not constantly scrape at the senses, and work where taste is not dismissed as fluff.
 What helps most is learning that structure can protect sensitivity instead of killing it.

 Quick reference